LucPeeters21/Airbnb-pricing/src/data-preparation/README.md

 ### 1.3 Merge data
 Both dataframes were merged into one dataframe consisting of the original data delivered by Airbnb with additional variables showing the amenitites that are present at each accomodation.
 ### 1.4 First inspection
 After merging the seperate datafiles, a dataframe consisting of 330166 rows with observations, each representing an Airbnb accomodation, was left for further preparation.
-At this stage, the dataframe had 153 seperate variables.
+At this stage, the dataframe had 153 seperate variables, which was mostly due to the large range of amenities.
 For the amenities, each variable had either a value score of 1 in case that a certain amenity was present at an accomodation and a value score 0 when otherwise.

 ## 2. Data cleaning